 - how common French in French sentences

-- how you can immediately test your knowledge on how to use common French prepositions
+- how you can quiz yourself on how to use common French prepositions

-- the way to download Anki files for how to use common French prepositions
+- how to practice with flashcards for how to use common French prepositions

 Please refer to the French A2 Curriculum to get a better overview of French grammar, if you are curious about how prepositions fit in A2 grammar.